Read the Antigua travel guide to help make the most of your ultimate Caribbean adventure. Here’s an insider view of:

 With an emphasis on making your island vacation as authentic as possible, this guide ensures an amazing travel experience.

-Before traveling to Antigua and Barbuda, there are some key things to consider.
+Traveling to Antigua and Barbuda is easy.
+However, you must know some key things to consider.
 Before packing your bags and hopping on a plane, we’ve curated this Antigua travel guide info.
-So, you can have the best time of your life.
-Read on!
+So, read on and have the best time of your life.

 The island of Antigua (pronounced as An-TEE-Ga) is in the middle of the Leeward Islands.
-It’s about 300 miles southeast of Puerto Rico and 1,300 miles southeast of Miami.
-It’s the largest of the Leewards, covering 108 square miles.
+About 300 miles southeast of Puerto Rico and 1,300 miles southeast of Miami.
+Also, the largest of the Leewards, covering 108 square miles.

 On the other hand, Barbuda lies 27 miles northeast of Antigua and covers 62 square miles.
-It’s best known for its pink sand beaches.
+Likewise, best known for its 365 beaches.
 Redonda, a vacant island that forms the third piece of this nation, lies 20 miles to the west.

 People from Antigua generally speak English.
-However, the dialect of English locals speak is sometimes called “Antigua Creole English.”
-When used on the islands, it’s characterized by a unique accent.
-It’s immediately distinguished and not quite like other English-speaking dialects.
+However, the dialect of English locals speak called “Antigua Creole English.”
+This unique accent graces the islands, setting it apart from other English-speaking regions.

-As a result, speaking in Antigua has been made much more enjoyable!
+As a result, speaking in Antigua is enjoyable!

 In our Antigua Travel Guide, you’ll find the easiest way to get to Antigua is by air.
 Airlines from the US, Canada, Europe, and the UK can take you to Antigua.